andyt19/greenbox/README.md

 An inventory management web app developed in Python using Django and SQLite.
 But since I used Django, PostgreSQL, MariaDB, MySQL, and Oracle can be used as well.

-NOTE: When running the app, remember that you must have at least one warehouse before adding new products.

 ## Run on Replit
 Navigate to https://replit.com/@andyt19/greenbox#.replit and click the run button